bmcguir2/astromol/README.md

 * Incorporation of isotopologue data for molecules other than those found in protoplanetary disks.
 Likely to be a gradual effort.
 * Addition of tracking for cometary species as well.
 * Addition of data on telescopes and detection sources for non-ISM/CSM species.
+* Coordinates for sources will eventually be updated to be `astropy` objects
+* Links to telescope facility websites